AminG82/AminG82/README.md

 - 👋 Hi, I’m @AminG82
 - 👀 I’m interested in programing and security
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning Back-End
 - 💞️ I’m looking to collaborate on learning
-- 📫 find me on instagram"amin.ghasemi1911"
+- 📫 find me on Telegram"@AminG82"

 <!---
 AminG82/AminG82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.